CAMPSMITH/xyz_cloud_migration/XYZ Cloud Migration.md

 #### Key integrations
 The customer portal has integrations that are critical to the customer portal
 * SAP - SAP is the current CRM.
+It is on-prem.
 Important customer information is retrieved from SAP for various customer portal functions
 * ZenDesk - the customer portal offers helpdesk features, including connecting to helpdesk agents, ticketing and viewing ticket history.

 #### Current Conceptual Architecture